LuisTakeo/42-Cub3d/README.md

 - spaces on rgb

 ## map
+### BACKLOG
+- two maps on the same file?
+- accept triangles?
 ### TODO
 - throw all relevant information on a struct
 - where it ends